dogukanoksuz/pardus-wsl/README.md

 Exe filename is using to the instance name to register.
 If you rename it you can register with a different name and have multiple installs.

+#### 4. Upgrade it to WSL2
+You can upgrade it with wsl --set-version Pardus 2 command.

 ## 📝How-to-Use(for Installed Instance)
 #### exe Usage
 ```dos